rohits-web03/obscyra-server/README.md

-# CryptoDrop API Server
+# Obscyra API Server

-This is the backend server for **CryptoDrop**, a secure file-sharing platform built in **Go**.
+This is the backend server for **Obscyra**, a secure file-sharing platform built in **Go**.
 It provides RESTful APIs for user authentication, file uploads, and file management.

 ## API Documentation